valeIT/valeIT.github.io/apps/patchnotes/page/minimalcounter.markdown

 title: Minimal Counter Patch Notes
 ---

+# 2.2.1

+- FIX: Fixed a crash on the full version

 # 2.2

 - FIX: Fixed a bug while creating a new counter under certain circumstances